Barney Gumble is Homer Simpson's best friend while Barney Rubble is Fred Flintstone's.

 Four with the name Mr. E: Mr. E From Tau Ceti (a Russian import from 1958 serialized under the Cartoon Classics umbrella title), the Ed Sullivan/Mister T hybrid from the Bakshi Mighty Mouse episode "Don't Touch That Dial," a teacher on Recess, and original Mystery Inc. member and present Scooby-Doo!
 Mystery Incorporated anti-hero.

-Two masked figures named Zero: the hero Popeye relates as a bedtime story to Olive Oyl's niece Diesel, and the antagonist who defaces buildings with zeroes in the "Mucho Loma" Rocky and Bullwinkle story arc.
+Three masked figures named Zero: the hero Popeye relates as a bedtime story to Olive Oyl's niece Diesel, the identity of Bushwhack, Badlands Meeney's sidekick, in the Lariat Sam story arc "The Mark of Zero," and the villain who defaces buildings with zeros in the "Mucho Loma" Rocky and Bullwinkle story arc.

 The U.S. Acres cartoon has a pig voiced by comedian Kevin Meaney named Aloysius, who is in charge of the television industry.
-In the 2012 film adaption of The Lorax, there is a man named Aloysius O'Hare who is in charge of the air industry.
+In the 2012 film adaptation of The Lorax, there is a man named Aloysius O'Hare, who is in charge of the air industry.
 Also, both are shorter than the other characters they are shown with.

 Also, Roy Rooster shares the same name as a rooster in this joke.